apache/kylin/website/_docs/tutorial/cube_spark.md

 ## Check Spark configuration

-Kylin embeds a Spark binary (v2.1.0) in $KYLIN_HOME/spark, all the Spark configurations can be managed in $KYLIN_HOME/conf/kylin.properties with prefix *"kylin.engine.spark-conf."*.
+Kylin embeds a Spark binary (Spark v2.1 for Kylin 2.4 and 2.5) in $KYLIN_HOME/spark, all the Spark configurations can be managed in $KYLIN_HOME/conf/kylin.properties with prefix *"kylin.engine.spark-conf."*.
 These properties will be extracted and applied when runs submit Spark job; E.g, if you configure "kylin.engine.spark-conf.spark.executor.memory=4G", Kylin will use "--conf spark.executor.memory=4G" as parameter when execute "spark-submit".

 Before you run Spark cubing, suggest take a look on these configurations and do customization according to your cluster.
 Below is the recommended configurations: